tashbalrai/tashbalrai.github.io/rest/basics.md

 If requested with HEAD then no message body.

+**303 See Other**

+The response to the request can be found under a different URI and SHOULD be retrieved using a GET method on that resource.
+URI should be set in Location header field in response.

 **304 Not Modified**

 Resource has not been modified since last access.
 MUST NOT contain a message body.